|Photo: Patrick Pretorius|

 I met him on a blind date, and we have had fun since then.
 We met at a Spur (nogals!)!
 Because I had my eldest with me; who was 8 at the time...
 Spur is a steak/hamburger franchise in South Africa - very popular with families - but you always feel afterwards that you should have gone somewhere else.
 (The food is extremely greasy.)
 But they have a kiddies play area, and that scores big time with children AND parents!

 I have a younger husband who loves going out and doing things and always game for the fun stuff.
-He was immediately game when I asked him about camping in the beginning of January with Mieka.
-It went very well, I might add.
-Dries is also game for hiking and mountain climbing and abseiling.
-Not that we have done lots of these activities lately (reason: the baby), but we are planning to do it again… Definitely!
+D is always game for hiking and mountain climbing and abseiling.
+Not that we have done lots of these activities lately (insert "life"), but we are planning to do it again… Definitely!
 (DEFINITELY!
 Definitely!
 Hopeful smile)

-It is wonderful to have an involved father AND who contributes financially.
+It is a blessing to have an involved father AND who contributes financially.
 Things like this should not even be mentioned, but I come from a previous life where it was not as logical.

-Thanks, Dries, for being a great husband and father!
+Thanks, D, for being a fantastic husband and father!